 Time to call for help

-Valid personal contact numbers are a must, especially since you will be needing that information in the course of the investigation by the authorities, as well as in filing an insurance claim.
+Valid personal contact numbers are a must, especially since you will be needing that information in the course of the investigation by the authorities, as well as in filing a car accident insurance claim.

 Exchange pertinent information with the other side